skip to Main Content

 Landscaping the yard is another project most homebuyers can handle.
 Mowing the lawn, planting flowers, and trimming bushes can be tackled in a single afternoon.
 And it’s a relatively inexpensive way to improve the exterior appearance of your home.
 Power washing the exterior and repainting the front door also work wonders for a fixer-upper.

 Of course, it’s essential to know what you can do and what you can’t.
-Also, some projects that seem relatively simple may end up becoming more than you can handle.
-For example, replacing window glass may seem simple, but there’s a lot that goes into this process.
-So, if you don’t have experience with this type of replacement, consider hiring a contractor who has the experience and know-how to tackle this task.
+Also, some projects that seem relatively simple may become more than you can handle.
+For example, replacing window glass may seem simple, but a lot goes into this process.
+So, if you don’t have experience with this type of replacement, consider hiring a contractor with the knowledge and know-how to tackle this task.

 Should You Stay or Go?

 Just because a fixer-upper is the home of your dreams doesn’t mean you should sign that sales contract.
-Having a licensed home inspector examine the house from basement to attic is crucial if you wish to avoid a financial nightmare.
-Some fixer-uppers aren’t worth the price because there are too many structural problems lurking within its walls.
-But other fixer-uppers may be a bargain, requiring just a bit of TLC to get move-in ready.
+Having a licensed home inspector examine the house from basement to attic is crucial to avoid a financial nightmare.
+Some fixer-uppers aren’t worth the price because there are too many structural problems lurking within their walls.
+But other fixer-uppers may be a bargain, requiring just a bit of TLC to prepare for move-in.
 Whatever you decide, count the costs before you stake your claim on your first home.

 Photo via Unsplash